 7. Other visits that may interest you

-Anyone in Barcelona will tell you that it is essential to visit the Sagrada Familia.
-In this guide from Sagrada Familia - Skip The Line Tickets you will find tips and tricks to visit it like a local.
-I also recommend you not to miss Park Güell, and if you are looking for how to get your tickets and some tips to visit it, check out my guide to Park Güell Tickets and Tours where I tell you everything you need to know.
+Anyone in Barcelona will tell you that a visit to the Sagrada Familia is a must.
+In this Sagrada Familia - Skip The Line Tickets guide you will find tips and tricks to visit it like a local.
+I also recommend you not to miss Park Güell, and if you are looking for how to get your tickets and some tips to visit it, check out my guide to Barcelona Park Güell Tickets and Tours where I tell you everything you need to know.

 Frequently asked questions